-We live in the genomic era, and we need to prepare for it.
-Genetic knowledge is expanding and is already commonly used in medicine and forensics.
-It is also being used in other aspects of life such as dietary planning and partner selection.
-It is likely that in the near future genetic information will be used in many other spheres of our lives.
+We are now around 2 decades into the genomic era.
+Genetic knowledge is rapidly expanding and is already widely used in medicine and forensics.
+It is likely that in the near future, genetic information will be used in many other aspects of our lives.

-This course is for everyone.
+This course is truly for everyone.
+It is a field that is constantly evolving, with complex findings, which are often misrepresented.
 Whether you are interested or not interested in genetics, whether you support or do not support genetic research and the use of genetic information, whether you are embracing or worried about genetic advances - you will benefit from this course.

 1. Essential facts about DNA.
 Why old textbooks on genetics can be thrown away.
-What we know and what we don't know about how genes affect our lives.
+What we know and don't know about how genes affect our lives.
 Q&A

 2. What you must know about genetic influences.
 What we should and should not worry about when it comes to using genetic knowledge.